A Workshop by Tami-Lee Duncan, M.Ed., R.Psych.

 #2425

 Gynecologists and pelvic floor physiotherapists refer to me specifically because they recognize the gap this work fills.
-And this workshop is built from actual clinical practice, not a content calendar.
+This workshop is built from actual clinical practice, not a content calendar.
 Every module reflects a conversation I have, repeatedly, with real women.

 The specificity of what's inside is the proof.